Adversarial Detection of Flash Malware: Limitations and Open Issues

 \subsection{Attacker's Knowledge}

-The attacker may have different levels of knowledge of the targeted system~\cite{biggio14-tkde,biggio14-ijprai,barreno06-asiaccs,barreno10,huang11,srndic14}.
+The attacker may have different levels of knowledge of the targeted system~\cite{biggio18,biggio14-tkde,biggio14-ijprai,barreno06-asiaccs,barreno10,huang11,srndic14}.
 In particular, she may know completely, partially, or do not have any information at all about: ($i$) the training data $\set D$; ($ii$) the feature set $\set X$, \ie, how input data is mapped onto a vector of feature values; ($iii$) the learning algorithm $\set L(\set D, f)$, and its decision function $f(\vct x)$, including its (trained) parameters (\eg, feature weights and bias in linear classifiers), if any.
-In some applications, the attacker may also exploit feedback on the classifier's decisions to improve her knowledge of the system, and, more generally, her attack strategy~\cite{biggio14-tkde,biggio14-ijprai,barreno06-asiaccs,huang11}.
+In some applications, the attacker may also exploit feedback on the classifier's decisions to improve her knowledge of the system, and, more generally, her attack strategy~\cite{biggio18,biggio14-tkde,biggio14-ijprai,barreno06-asiaccs,huang11}.

 The attacker's knowledge can be represented in terms of a space $\Theta$ that encodes knowledge of the data $\set D$, the feature space $\set X$, the learning algorithm $\set L(\set D, f)$ and its decision function $f$.
-In this work, we will simulate both limited- and perfect-knowledge attacks, as detailed below.
+In particular, we distinguish between limited- and perfect-knowledge attacks.